 By and large, adults don't eat between meals.
-Food has a defined time and place (three meals a day, plus coffee and cigarettes).
+Food has a defined time and place (three meals a day, plus coffee).
 The kids get an afternoon gouter each day after school, and the adults might join them on the weekends.
 The French don't eat while walking, driving, or working.
 I once had a homeless man tell me to watch my weight when he saw me speed walking toward the metro while chomping on a pain au chocolat.

 2. French portions are way smaller than American portions.